 WHY USE AN AUCTION AGENT?

-Buying both for inventory and on behalf of clients, Joe has personally attended and has been an active buyer in nearly every major American coin auction since the late 1980’s.
+Buying both for inventory and on behalf of clients, I have personally attended and have been an active buyer in nearly every major American coin auction since the late 1980’s.
 Today’s auction room has become much more transparent, with reserve prices in coin auctions usually disclosed in advance, large high quality photos available for viewing online, and wide accessibility of prior sales data all seeming to level the playing field on behalf of bidders.
 Additionally, with the rise in popularity of eBay, as well as the many online auction venues operated by individual dealers, buyers have become more comfortable with buying coins through an auction format instead of negotiating privately with a dealer.